avd1729/hue-hush/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://github.com/avd1729/hue-hush/blob/main/LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](https://github.com/avd1729/hue-hush/blob/main/LICENSE) file for details.

 ## Credits